-The quest for great skin can often be met with difficulty, retinol peeling, aka the retinol uglies, is just one of the things that could scarper even the best-laid plans.
+On the quest for great skin, it'll come as no surprise that retinol is part of the plan.
+But, even the best-laid plans can be met with difficulty, and retinol peeling, aka the retinol uglies, is just one of the things that may stand in the way of a flawless complexion.

-Retinol is pretty much one of the best ingredients out there—there's not much that it can't do.
-This hero ingredients smoothes lines and wrinkles, reduces pigmentation, tightens pores, and imparts a covetable glow—which can all be achieved with the best retinol serums.
+Retinol is arguably one of the best ingredients out there—there's not much that it can't do.
+This hero ingredient has been known to smooth lines and wrinkles, reduce pigmentation, tighten pores, and impart a covetable glow—which can all be achieved with the best retinol serums.

 Why does retinol peeling happen?